tunisiano187/Chocolatey-packages/automatic/amazon-chime/ReadMe.md

 [![](https://img.shields.io/chocolatey/v/amazon-chime?color=green&label=amazon-chime)](https://chocolatey.org/packages/amazon-chime) [![](https://img.shields.io/chocolatey/dt/amazon-chime)](https://chocolatey.org/packages/amazon-chime)

 ## Amazon chime
-Amazon Chime est un service de communication qui vous permet de vous réunir et de discuter avec vos collaborateurs, mais également de passer des appels professionnels au sein de votre organisation comme en dehors, le tout à partir d'une simple application.
-Les développeurs peuvent utiliser les mêmes infrastructures de communication et services qui alimentent Amazon Chime.
-Ils peuvent également ajouter directement des fonctions d'appel audio, d'appel vidéo et de partage d'écran à leurs applications à l’aide d’Amazon Chime SDK.

-Amazon Chime Voice Connector est un service qui permet aux entreprises de migrer leurs charges de travail de téléphonie vers AWS.
-Les professionnels de l’informatique peuvent utiliser le service Voice Connector pour des liaisons SIP à bas coût depuis les systèmes téléphoniques présents sur les sites ou basés sur le cloud.
-Le service Voice Connector prend en charge les appels entrants, les appels sortants ou les deux.
-Les développeurs peuvent également utiliser le service Voice Connector pour créer des appels PSTN dans leurs propres applications à l’aide du kit SDK d’Amazon Chime ou bien pour envoyer des flux audio pour les appels analytiques et le machine learning.
+Amazon Chime is a communications service that lets you meet, chat, and place business calls inside and outside your organization, all using a single application.
+Developers can use the same communications infrastructure and services that power Amazon Chime, and add audio calling, video calling, and screen sharing capabilities directly to their applications using the Amazon Chime SDK.

+Amazon Chime Voice Connector is a service that enables enterprises to migrate their telephony workloads to AWS.
+IT professionals can use Voice Connector for low-cost SIP trunking from on-premises or cloud-based phone systems.
+Voice Connector supports inbound calling, outbound calling, or both.
+Developers can also use Voice Connector to build PSTN calling in their own applications using the Amazon
+Chime SDK or stream audio for phone call analytics and machine learning.

 ### Package-specific issue
 If this package isn't up-to-date for some days, [Create an issue](https://github.com/tunisiano187/Chocolatey-packages/issues/new/choose)